 Category D – there were no immediate risks to safety.

 The South Carolina Code of Law defines an airport hazard, in part, as a “condition, occurrence or activity that endangers the lives and property of users of an airport.”
-SECTION 55-9-250 also says that hazards are a public nuisance which should be prevented by police power and the expenditure of public funds.
+SECTION 55-9-250 also says that hazards are a public nuisance that should be prevented by police power and the expenditure of public funds.

 The law advises that the person who created the hazard on private property is responsible for the costs of its removal.
 In other words, if a person is found guilty of causing the dangerous situation on the runway, they are not only responsible for injuries that were caused, but also for the costs associated with making the runway safe.

-Whether your injuries were sustained in an airborne incident, or on the ground, you have important legal rights to be protected.
+Whether your injuries were sustained in an airborne incident or on the ground, you have important legal rights to be protected.
 Having our Columbia aviation accident attorney on your side — and dedicated to seeking justice — makes a big difference when you’re taking on large corporations with unlimited bank accounts.

 We are a family business and have been representing aviation accident victims for decades.
 At Auger & Auger, we have worked to build a client-based business to be proud of.
 No one should have their physical and financial health destroyed by medical bills and lost wages that were the result of a preventable action.
-We promise to take every step necessary to put our best case forward; ensuring you receive the compensation to which you are entitled.
+We promise to take every step necessary to put our best case forward, ensuring you receive the compensation to which you are entitled.
 We work on a contingency basis and offer a zero-free guarantee so that cost doesn’t get in the way of your having the best legal representation possible.

 Call (803) 470-5298 today for your free consultation, with no fees due until recovery!